- Anytime Joe goes into slow motion speak. Like this.

 *cut to credits*

-Joe did a bid once where he parodied the famous scene from Ghost Busters—the moment when the Busters come to the peak of the possessed skyscraper and the ghost asks if they're gods.
+- Joe did a bid once where he parodied the famous scene from Ghost Busters—the moment when the Busters come to the peak of the possessed skyscraper and the ghost asks if they're gods.
 Joe says yes, but the scene continues as if he'd told her no—with the ghost woman killing them.
 He protests, shouting that he said that he was a god.

-Joe and Tons Of Fun in the Left 4 Dead review, arguing over who gets to protect and then repopulate the planet with Emmers, who's actually fighting the zombies.
+- Joe and Tons Of Fun in the Left 4 Dead review, arguing over who gets to protect and then repopulate the planet with Emmers, who's actually fighting the zombies.

-The beginning to his Ultimate Marvel vs. Capcom 3 Angry Rant where he realizes that people would blame the game's creation on him and goes to beat the tar out of Corporate Commander for ruining his name.
+- The beginning to his Ultimate Marvel vs. Capcom 3 Angry Rant, where he realizes that people would blame the game's creation on him due to his sarcastic remark about a sequel at the end of his Marvel vs. Capcom 3 review.